Skyscanner/backpack/CONTRIBUTING.md

 ## Submodules

-`backpack-android` and `backpack-ios` folders are git submodules used solely for documentation.
+`backpack-android`, `backpack-ios` and `backpack-react-native` folders are git submodules used solely for documentation.
 They shouldn't be directly used for anything else.

 The documentation build will ensure the local submodules are up to date before using it so there is no need to do any git command directly.
 That being said, from time to time it's good to update the submodules to point to a newer commit so fewer changes will be pulled before each doc build.